Wardang Island: History

 The island is part of the traditional lands of the Narungga people of the Yorke Peninsula who camped there regularly to hunt and gather food including shellfish, fish and the eggs of seabirds.
 Ceremony was also conducted there, including burials.

 Following the European settlement of South Australia, the first pastoral lease on Wardang Island was issued in 1861 to Stephen Goldsworthy for a term of 14 years.
 Natural vegetation was cleared and replaced with sown pasture.

 The lease gave the Narungga the continued right to travel to and from the island.
 In 1884 Goldsworthy transferred the lease to the Point Pearce, a mission for Aboriginal Australians, then known as the Yorke Peninsula Aboriginal Mission, "for the use and benefits of the inhabitants of the province".

 In 1877, the island was considered as a candidate site for a permanent quarantine station for South Australia, but was ultimately rejected.

 The mission used the island to graze sheep.
 Shearing sheds were built as well as living quarters to cater for the families living there.
 Mineral leases were later issued for the quarrying of lime.
-From 1915 the mission became an Aboriginal reserve under state government control.
+From 1915 the mission became an Aboriginal reserve under state government control, part of the Point Pearce Aboriginal Station.

-The Aboriginal reserve was cancelled from 1915 to 1924 and abolished in 1948.
+The Aboriginal reserve on Wardang Island was abolished in 1948 and access was restricted while quarrying continued.
+However, in 1975 the South Australian government returned Wardang Island to the Aborignal Lands Trust and it became part of Point Pearce Community Council.